AB Aviation

 AB Aviation was a private regional airline and the largest in the Comoros headquartered and based at Prince Said Ibrahim International Airport.
 Following a fatal accident on 26 February 2022, the airline's air operator's certificate was revoked.

 History

 AB Aviation was founded in 2011 with its main purpose being to fill in the gap left by Air Service Comores and Comores Aviation, with both having ceased operations.

 In September 2016, the National Civil Aviation and Meteorological Agency of Comoros (ANACM) revoked the airworthiness of AB Aviation's Boeing 737, citing problems regarding the aircraft's hydraulic systems within its shock absorbers.
 The Boeing 737 was sent to South Africa to judge whether the aircraft was airworthy.
 In November, one of the airline's Embraer aircraft was grounded for 15 days.
-In February 2019, the airline became partners with Hahn Air Systems GmbH and joined its H1-Air network, gaining access to 100,000 travel agencies.

 On 19 March 2022, the Comorian Civil Aviation revoked the air operator's certificate of AB Aviation, halting all operations.
 The airline, which was accused of not having insured the passengers, was sentenced by a civil court to pay the victims of the plane crash €600,000 in compensation.